 Anti-Bullying in-School Workshops

-Students will explore the theme of “home and belonging”.
-Utilizing theatre games and journal writing students will write monologues examining their experiences of what “home and belonging” means to them.
-Aligned to Common Core Curriculum Standards students will explore their original writing through improvisation, role-playing, mirroring and the Spoken Arts.
-Emphasis will be on collaboration, original ideas, teamwork and constructive feedback.
+America students explore the theme of home and belonging.
+Utilizing improvisation and journal writing, students write monologues examining their experiences of what home and belonging means to them.
+Aligned to Common Core Curriculum Standards students explore their original writing through improvisation, role-playing, mirroring and the Spoken Arts.
+Refugee students write monologues about why they had to leave their country.
+Emphasis is on collaboration, original ideas, teamwork and constructive feedback.
+In the final workshops both groups come together to meet and share their ideas at local high schools.
+These are powerful sessions that allow all students to meet and exchange ideas , questions and stories “the other”.
+In most cases such meetings as these are taking place for the first time and have a lasting impact on young participants outlooks.

 Our goal is to reduce bullying and for all students to see each other as individuals rather than just “refugees” or “Americans” or “the other”.
 We develop the skills of listening, empathy and respect for differing viewpoints as students’ share their monologues.Since much of the material for the workshop is generated from the student’s own experiences we strive to have a lasting impact on all our students and teachers as they navigate the difficult definitions, boundaries and borders of the future and what it will mean to be an American.

 Students meet with Shauna Kanter to explore the themes of bullying: “the role of the other”, “the role of the perpetrator”.
 Refugee students will share why they had to leave their homes.
 Both populations will define the importance of community.
 We will explore the theme of “home” and build conflict resolution skills.
 An introduction of participating refugee countries will be presented.
 Teaching artists will work with both populations separately.

 Sessions II, III, IV, V, VI